hardaker/monster-mashup/README.md

    - There is a bug in the program.
 See if you can spot it (hint: you actually can be studying the code and reading the output)
    - Find and fix the *other* bug.  ha ha.

+8. What can you come up with?
+Be creative!!

 # Example Output